-An applicant group should file an Application for New School Operators if the group has not previously operated a charter school and is not planning to contract with an Education Service Provider ("ESP") for education management services.
-Under Indiana Code ("IC") § 20-24-1-6.1, an ESP is defined as a "for profit education management organization, nonprofit charter management organization, school design provider, or any other partner entity with which a charter school intends to contract for educational design, implementation, or comprehensive management."
+An applicant should file an Application for Experienced School Operators if: (a) the applicant has previously operated or is currently operating a charter school or a network of charter schools; or (b) the applicant has not previously operated a charter school but intends to contract with an education service provider ("ESP") for management services.
+An ESP is defined as "a for profit education management organization, nonprofit charter management organization, school design provider, or any other partner entity with which a charter school intends to contract for educational design, implementation, or comprehensive management."